olivia-04/data-science-S2023/challenges/c08-islands-pt1-assignment.md

   - 97.112%
 - Are there any sources of *real* uncertainty in the percent occupied you calculated?
-  - Not really, unless the unoccupied houses are misreported
+  - No, as the entire population was accounted for
 - Are there any sources of *erroneous* uncertainty in the percent occupied you calculated?
   - Perhaps if I miscounted the unoccupied houses, I also rounded off